 Chad3: I would say "perceived" rather than "supposed" but that's probably a meaningless quibble.
 The point (if I understand you correctly) is that it is a lack of evidence in the atheist's opinion rather than a lack of evidence, per se.
 It could be that the atheist's opinion that the evidence is insufficient is not a reasonable one or not the only reasonable one.

 Matt3: That is fine with me.
-Then we agree that "Atheism is lack of belief in God or gods, and/or denial of the existence of God or gods, due to perceived lack of sufficient evidence supporting the existence of any God or gods.
+Then we agree that "Atheism is lack of belief in God or gods and/or denial of the existence of God or gods due to perceived lack of sufficient evidence supporting the existence of any God or gods."

 Matt3: That is a sufficient definition for atheism.
-Because of some recent posts here on the atheism board, I would like to clarify that the reason it is important to define atheism is because you and I need to be speaking about the same thing.
+Because of some recent posts here on the atheism board, I would like to clarify that the reason it is important to define atheism is that you and I need to be speaking about the same thing.
 Since I'm discussing atheism with you, an atheist, it makes sense that I should understand what you think atheism is so that I can adapt my arguments accordingly.

 >Matt2: Of course, I agree with you that there is a lack of